oracle-livelabs/cloud-database-services/base-database-service/microservices-app-with-base-db-service/lab3/lab3-configure-app-to-connect-to-basedb.md

       ```

-    As opc, validate your /etc/hosts to confirm following entries are added
+    As **opc**, validate your /etc/hosts to confirm the following entries are added

     ![View etc hosts](./images/etc.hosts.png" ")